notisset/ftp-server-cli/README.md

 # ftpserver-cli.py
 command line ftp server

-**I do not own this!**

-I took it for convenience from this answer on askubuntu http://askubuntu.com/a/17095 by Stefano Palazzo (http://askubuntu.com/users/1067/stefano-palazzo)
+Taken from the following answer on askubuntu http://askubuntu.com/a/17095 by Stefano Palazzo (http://askubuntu.com/users/1067/stefano-palazzo)